subashsivaji/apache-spark-opentelemetry/README.md

 ````python
 pip install opencensus-ext-azure
 ````
-> Note: If using databricks then instead of pip install the above PyPi libraries to databricks clusters.
+> Note: If using databricks, instead of pip install add the above PyPi libraries to databricks clusters.

-### **Things to consider**

-- The minimum supported python version for OpenTelemetry is 3.7.3
-    - Code in this repo was tested on Databricks runtime 6.4 which supports python version 3.7.3
-    - OpenTelemetry doesn't work on Databricks runtime 5.5 LTS, this runtime only supports python version 3.5.2
-- We have the ability to add custom dimensions to add more meaning and custom attributes to the logs.

 ### **Reference**